ChereeNielson/Unit-4-Game/README.md

 # Drink Collector! #

 Drink as many shots as you can without going over the "party" limit.
-Are you a light weight? :tropical_drink::cocktail:
+Are you a lightweight or life of the party? :tropical_drink::cocktail:

 ## What this project does ##